Informatievlaanderen/VSDS-LDES-E2E-testing/tests/041.workbench-http-sparql-out/README.md

    ```
    There should be 21 triples in the triplestore.

-5. Check if the Taylor Kennedy as given name 'Kennedy'.
+5. Check if the Taylor Kennedy as given name 'Taylor'.
    ```bash
    chmod +x ./checks/name/check.sh
    sh ./checks/name/check.sh